 Public Health Sciences Division, Fred Hutch

-Dr. James Dai leads a team working in statistical genetics and genomics, the design and analysis of randomized clinical trials, statistical methods for high-dimensional feature selection and prediction, gene-treatment interaction, mediation, and instrumental variables regression.
-Methodologically, Dr. Dai is also interested in cancer genomics topics, for example integrative genomic analyses and intra-tumor heterogeneity.
-He and his team’s overarching scientific interest is to discover and validate genomic markers that drive cancer etiology and predict cancer prognosis and treatment efficacy.
+James Dai’s Lab works in statistical genetics and genomics, design and analysis of randomized clinical trials, statistical methods for high-dimensional feature selection and prediction, gene-treatment interaction, mediation and instrumental variables regression.
+Methodologically, we are also interested in cancer genomics topics, for example sequencing data analysis and integrative genomic analyses.
+The overarching scientific interest is to discover and validate cancer genomic markers that drive cancer etiology, predict cancer prognosis and treatment efficacy.

 University of Washington

 University of Minnesota, 2002, M.S.
 (Biostatistics)